claritychallenge/clarity_CC/INSTALL.md

 ./install.sh
 ```

-This script will perform three actions,
+This script will perform three actions:

 - Download third-party Head-Related Impulse Response (HRIR) data that is used in the pipeline.
 - Set up a Python virtual environment and install required Python packages.